Morenci, Arizona

 Morenci is a census-designated place (CDP) and company town in Greenlee County, Arizona, United States, and was founded by the Detroit Copper Mining Company of Arizona.
 The population was 2,000 at the 2000 census and 1,489 at the 2010 census.
 The biggest employer in Morenci (and in nearby Clifton) and the owner of the town is Freeport-McMoRan, the owner of the Morenci Mine, the largest copper mining operation in North America, and one of the largest copper mines in the world.
 The town was a site of the Arizona Copper Mine Strike of 1983.
 The large open-pit mine is north of the town.

 Geography

 Morenci is located in central Greenlee County on the northeastern border of the town of Clifton, the county seat.
 U.S. Route 191 (the Coronado Trail) passes through the northern part of the community, leading east and downhill into Clifton and north through the Apache National Forest 117 mi to Eagar.

 According to the United States Census Bureau, the Morenci CDP has a total area of 2.55 km2, of which 2.49 sqkm is land and 0.06 sqkm, or 2.23%, is water.

 Climate

 This region experiences hot and dry summers, with average monthly high temperatures above 80 °F for seven months a year.
-According to the Köppen Climate Classification system, Morenci has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.
+According to the Köppen Climate Classification system, Morenci has a Cold Semi-arid climate, abbreviated "BSk" on climate maps.